 This list will include all known notable or prominent Japanese and Black Blasians in the public eye.
-Since the number of Blasians is growing rapidly, keeping up with all the notable Blasians is challenging, so I appreciate readers letting me know of prominent Japanese and Black Blasians that may be missing from the list.
-After validating any new suggestions, I will update the list with any new entries.
-Note that for this list, we only include Blasians who are at least 50% Asian.
+Since the number of Blasians is growing rapidly, keeping up with all the notable Blasians is challenging, so we appreciate readers letting me know of prominent Japanese and Black Blasians that may be missing from the list.
+After validating any new suggestions, we will update the list with any new entries.
+Note that for this list, we only include Blasians who are at least 50% Japanese.
 Blacks, particularly American Blacks, are frequently mixed with other races, so this list may include Blasians with Black parents who are mixed.
 The list is roughly in order of age to the extent that their age is known.
 Other notable Blasians with an Asian parent other than Japanese will be published separately.

 1. Sachio Kinugasa, African American father and Japanese mother

 Sachio Kinugasa (衣笠 祥雄, born January 18, 1947 in Kyoto, Japan) is a former Japanese baseball player with Hiroshima Carp.
 He is nicknamed Tetsujin, meaning “Iron Man”.
 He played in a then world-record 2,215 consecutive games, passing Lou Gehrig’s mark in 1987.
 This record stood until it was broken by Cal Ripken, Jr. in 1996.
 Kinugasa is not only remembered for his consecutive game streak, but he also ranks 7th in Nippon Professional Baseball in career home runs (504), 5th in career hits (2543), and 10th in career RBIs (1448), showing that he was one of the most consistent hitters in Japanese baseball.
 He was inducted into the Japanese Baseball Hall of Fame in 1996.